scalastic/scalastic.github.io/_posts/en/2024-02-11-crewai-mixtral-agile-team.markdown

 ### Source Code

-You can find the source code for this project in the GitHub repo [https://github.com/jeanjerome/ai-agile-team](https://github.com/jeanjerome/ai-agile-team){:target="_blank" rel="noopener noreferrer nofollow"}
+You can find the source code for this project in this GitHub repo:
+{% github_card jeanjerome/ai-agile-team %}

 <hr class="hr-text" data-content="Agents">